naninovel/docs/docs/guide/index.md

 ## Features

-Following are some of the features Naninovel provide out of the box:
+The following are some of the features Naninovel provides out of the box:

 * [Document-based scripts](/guide/naninovel-scripts)
   * [Generic text lines](/guide/naninovel-scripts#generic-text-lines)